Skip to main content

 Capture datacubes

-Refer to the HSI Examples section for a complete example of a datacube capture in python using the PAM format.
+Refer to the HSI Python Examples section for a complete example of a datacube capture in python using the PAM format and qamlib.

 Processing data

-Alternatively check the HV SDK section for examples of doing HSI data processing using the SDK (which can run both inside or outside the camera).
+Refer to the HV SDK Examples section for examples of doing HSI data processing using the SDK (which can run both inside or outside the camera): PCA, classification, regression, etc.

 C programming